Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-2/03-linear-modeling.md

 - the use of a *link-function* that links the expression values in the linear model to the experimental groups, in a way that these other distributions can be used.

 For analysis of bulk RNA-seq data, we use a GLM of the *negative-binomial family* in order to appropriately model RNA-seq counts and calculate P-values and test them for differential expression.
 This approach is adopted by popular Bioconductor-packages for differential expression such as [DESeq2](http://bioconductor.org/packages/release/bioc/html/DESeq2.html) and [edgeR](https://www.bioconductor.org/packages/release/bioc/html/edgeR.html).

-If you will be using software such as DESeq2 and edgeR in your own analysis, it is recommended to build a good fundamental understqanding of linear modeling and GLMs.
-While an comprehensive introduction to GLMs is beyond the scope of this workshop, this topic is covered in many good statistical textbooks and online courses.

-> Note: We do cover the fundamentals of how GLMs are used in the context of RNA-seq data analysis in our RNA-seq dat analysis workshop.